 What is the student to instructor ratio?

 We keep the ratio of students to instructors as low as possible.
-Usually, each cohort of 15-20 students has 4-5 instructors.
-In our first cohort, we had 7 instructors for 30 students, or a 4.5-1 student-to-instructor ratio.
+Usually, each cohort of 20-25 students has 2-3 instructors plus 1-2 student fellows (like teaching assistants).

 Where is the program held?